BA in Buddhist Studies with Himalayan Language: Career Path

 A Bachelor of Arts in Buddhist Studies with Himalayan Language program typically takes four years to complete, although it may vary depending on the institution.

-What are the key skills that students will gain from the program?
+What are the essential skills that students will gain from the program?

-The key skills that students will gain from the program may include knowledge of Buddhism, knowledge of Himalayan culture and language, research skills, analytical skills, language skills, cultural sensitivity, and writing skills.
+The key skills students will gain from the program may include knowledge of Buddhism, Himalayan culture and language, research and analytical skills, language skills, cultural sensitivity, and writing skills.

 What kind of program is this?
 Is it more theoretical or practical?

-The program is a theoretical and academic one, it focuses on the study and research of Buddhism, its history, philosophy, and cultural context, as well as the culture and language of the Himalayan region.
-However, some programs may also include practical elements such as fieldwork or language immersion.
+The program is theoretical and academic.
+It focuses on the study and research of Buddhism, its history, philosophy, and cultural context, as well as the culture and language of the Himalayan region.
+However, some programs may include practical elements such as fieldwork or language immersion.

 Will I be able to find a job after completing the program?